ArXiv Preprint 2025

 If you find PRISM useful in your research, please consider citing our paper.

-Interaction in Mid-Training},
+title={PRISM: Demystifying Retention and Interaction in Mid-Training},

 }